UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 Comments are text inside code files that isn't run by the computer.

-That's how you keep notes on what your code means.
-Without writing notes about it, it's easy to forget what a certain piece does.
+Writing comments how you keep notes on what your code means.
+Without writing notes, it's easy to forget what a certain piece of code does.

 Other people will probably read your code and comments too, so they should be written in plain, easy-to-read English.